TypeScriptToLua/TypeScriptToLua.github.io/docs/compiler-annotations.md

 **Target elements:** `declare function`

 Denotes a function declaration is a Lua numerical iterator.
-When used in a Typescript `for...of` loop, the resulting Lua will use a numerical for loop.
+When used in a TypeScript `for...of` loop, the resulting Lua will use a numerical for loop.

 The function should not be a real function and an error will be thrown if it is used in any other way.